 If your child has an allergy to ragweed, be careful of the following foods that may cross-react with ragweed: bananas, cantaloupe, cucumbers, honeydew melon, zucchini squash and watermelon.
 These foods are in the same botanical family as ragweed, and when ragweed is prevalent your child may experience a more severe reaction if eating these foods.

 Another environmental hazard is mold.
 Allergies to molds can create havoc in damp environments.
 Mold can be present in old homes, in basements, and bathrooms even in relatively arid climates.

-My daughter has had issues with school buildings and molds.
+My daughter had issues with the elementary school building and molds when she was young.
 Her classroom was situated above a room that was flooded and began to grow mold.
 She had four rounds of bronchitis that school year, and turned out to be allergic to mold when we had her allergy tested!

 Even infants can have allergies to pets – dogs, cats, gerbils, birds, hamsters, rabbits, horses…the list goes on and on.
 Fur and feathers can create allergic symptoms or asthmatic episodes in children with allergies.
 These symptoms can be mild to quite severe.

 Some families have removed the pet from the household for a week or two in an attempt to determine if their child has an allergy.
 The problem with this is that research has discovered that cat dander, especially, can remain in a household for up to two years!
 The best way to determine if your child has an allergy to your pet is to have an allergy testing completed by a Board Certified Allergist.

 We didn’t face the hardship of having to decide what to do when a child is allergic to the family pet, since we didn’t have a dog anymore.
 Some families of allergic children have had to give away their pet, because their child’s allergy has been so severe.